 Best Race: The 2009 Preakness Stakes, where she broke cleanly on the far outside and went wire-to-wire to hold off another classically late charge from Kentucky Derby winner Mine That Bird.
 The overwhelming favorite going into that race, her win proved her metal against a field of tough male horses who were all gunning for her from the start.
 Also, her dominating win in the muddy slop of the Haskell Invitational is a simply amazing performance.

 But after returning from Dubai, Arrogate was sadly never the same.
 After losing three races in a row, he was swiftly retired to stud, thus putting a lid on any and all GOAT-status arguments.
 (His drop-off also coincided with archrival Gun Runner’s late-career second-act).
-Even sadder, Arrogate passed away a few weeks ago after suffering from a sudden neurological condition.
+Even sadder, Arrogate passed away at the age of 7 after suffering from a sudden neurological condition.
 When all is said and done though, the colt rightfully deserves to be considered one of the century’s very best.

 “It takes a lot to make me cry, but I cried [Tuesday] morning when I heard the news,” Baffert said upon learning of Arrogate’s tragic death.
 “I’ve never had a horse that threw in four magical races in a row that were off the charts.
 He was just brilliant.
 I would’ve thrown Arrogate against [Secretariat].
 I would never say that at the time – it’s sacrilegious – but believe me, he was that kind of horse.”
 RIP.